- How should the chocolates be stored?

 Generally, it is unlikely that the chocolate would have bloomed before you receive your chocolate due to our stringent packaging, freight and storage methods.
 Chocolate can bloom very quickly and if you have had the chocolates in an environment that is too warm or hot, too cold or too humid, they can bloom after just one short exposure to these conditions.
+It is still edible and has a minimal effect on quality.
 Please follow our guidelines on storage.
-If you are certain that the chocolate arrived like this, please discuss with us.
+If you are certain that the chocolate arrived like this, please email us.

 We do not work with handmoulding chocolate as this actually requires a special type of chocolate that is not really edible or tasty and we are in the business of making chocolate to EAT!
 We do have a large variety of novelty moulds already which may suit your requirements.
 If you have a particular item you want made from chocolate, it may require you to pay for the purchase of the mould or may require a minimum order quantity but feel free to ask.
 We have access to all the largest producers of chocolate moulds in the world.

-We also wholesale to hotels, convention centres and boutique retail shops in addition to doing a significant amount of contract work for some large companies in Australia.
+We also wholesale to hotels, convention centres, airlines, retailers and boutique retail shops in addition to doing a significant amount of contract work for many large companies in Australia.

 - Where does the name Poppy come from?